Skip to content

 • UNKNOWN – fallback when nothing else matches (capped via max_unknown_attempts).

-Classifiers map exceptions → ErrorClass:
+Classifiers map exceptions → ErrorClass or Classification:

 • http_classifier maps HTTP status codes (429→RATE_LIMIT, 5xx→SERVER_ERROR, 408→TRANSIENT, 401/403 → AUTH/PERMISSION).